Moo Goo Gai Pan Recipe (蘑菇雞片)

 - Slicing: slice the chicken breasts as thin as possible – a little thicker than ⅛-inch but thinner than ¼-inch.
 I like to slice them at a 45 degree angle so they become pieces as opposed to strips.

 - Seasoning: follow the seasoning combo listed in my recipe below.
 Baking soda is used to help tenderize the chicken breasts.
+Learn more from my article on how to velvet chicken for stir fry.

 - Temperature and speed: the actual stir-fry time is short and quick so get all the ingredients ready first.
 Your skillet needs to be preheated well – hot but not burning.
 And you don’t need a wok to make a good stir-fry.
 I have an IKEA 365 line stainless steel skillet, which I still use often.